Trauma and pain: Why do my muscles hurt?

 Every person’s experience with trauma and shock is different.
-The trauma can be from emotional stress that we may have thought was manageable at the time.
-Or a physical pain such as a car accident or even a basic general operation.
+The trauma can be from emotional stress (that we may have thought was manageable at the time), or physical pain, such as a car accident or even a basic general operation.

 Then, after the trauma, you have the reaction or after-effects to the trauma.
 What many people do not realise is that this post-traumatic effect can be very delayed, very mild but persistent or can be just a physical pain alone as well as emotional pain.

 What are the physical symptoms of trauma?